ChemTorch Overview#

 Directed Message-Passing Neural Network (D-MPNN) example:

-from chemtorch.components.model.gnn import GNN
+from chemtorch.components.layer import LayerStack

-from chemtorch.components.layer.gnn_layer import DMPNNStack
+from chemtorch.components.layer.gnn_layer import (

-from chemtorch.components.model.gnn.pool import GlobalPool
+from chemtorch.components.model.gnn import DirectedEdgeEncoder, GNN, GlobalPool

 model = GNN(